kubernetes-sigs/descheduler/README.md

 topologyBalanceNodeFit: false
 ```

-The `zoneAwareNodeFit` arg (default: `false`) gates eviction on per-node fit, evaluated
+The `zoneAwareNodeFit` arg (default: `false`) prevents over-committing a single
+under-loaded topology domain within one balancing round.
+For each candidate pod the
-zone-by-zone: a pod is only evicted if at least one specific under-loaded zone contains a
+descheduler considers evicting, it requires that at least one specific under-loaded
-node that can fit it (resource requests, nodeSelector, taints).
-It performs the same
-per-node check as `topologyBalanceNodeFit` but operates as an independent gate.
-When
-`topologyBalanceNodeFit: true` (the default), enabling `zoneAwareNodeFit` is redundant.
-It is most useful when `topologyBalanceNodeFit: false` and per-node fit checking should
-still apply.
+domain (identified by the constraint's `topologyKey`) has both (a) a node where the pod
+fits per the scheduler's per-node predicates AND (b) sufficient remaining aggregate
+resource headroom — after subtracting pods already committed to that domain in this
+round — to absorb the pod's cpu/memory request and one pod slot.

+Unlike `topologyBalanceNodeFit`, which only checks per-node fit on the union of
+under-loaded domain nodes (a check that is stateless across the batch),
+`zoneAwareNodeFit` tracks per-domain cumulative state.
+Use it when batched eviction
+would otherwise push more pods toward an under-loaded domain than it can actually
+absorb, causing the scheduler to send the excess back to the over-loaded domain
+(eviction churn).
 ```yaml
 zoneAwareNodeFit: true
 ```